jimthompson5802/model-stacking-workbench/README.md

 # WORK-IN-PROGRESS

 ## Purpose
-This is a collection of Python modules that support facilitate bilding "a predicitve model" using a generalized stacking approach.
+This is a collection of Python modules that facilitate bilding "a predicitve model" using a generalized stacking approach.
 This approach involves developing several predictive models and combining predictions from those models into an overall prediction.
 Generally speaking the combination of predictions lead to